-The Western Agricultural Research Center (WARC) at Corvallis was established in 1907, during the apple-planting boom in the Bitterroot Valley.
-The center, originally named the "Horticultural Substation," was the first state-initiated research center in Montana.
-The center was established on 20 acres of land donated to the state by the Bitterroot Valley Irrigation Company.
-Another 9.1 acres were added to the center in 1920.
+The Western Agricultural Research Center (WARC) in Corvallis, Montana was established in 1907, during the apple-planting boom in the Bitterroot Valley.
+The center, originally named the Horticultural Substation, was the first state-initiated research center in Montana.
+In 1957 the station name was changed to the Western Montana Branch Station and was renamed the Western Agricultural Research Center in the 1970's.

 Early research at the center focused on determining the most profitable varieties of various fruits and vegetables for consideration by local farmers.
 A substantial amount of work was done on orchard fertility and orchard cover crops in the early years.
 After the decline of apples in the Bitterroot Valley, the center's emphasis shifted towards the developing small fruits industry, including sweet cherry production in the Flathead Valley of Montana.